thangtm58/thangtm58/README.md

 # Hi there 👋

-I'm Thang (Winston) Trinh, a passionate Quant Finance enthusiast.
+I'm Thang (Winston) Trinh, a passionate Quant Finance enthusiast with 4 years experience in Financial Business Intelligence

 🚀 **About Me**
 - 🎓 Currently pursuing Master's in Quant Finance